-Neoliberalism is a form of capitalism which promotes private, market-based interests at the expense of public, usually state-supported institutions.
+Neoliberalism is a form of capitalism that promotes private, market-based interests at the expense of public and state-supported institutions.

 Examples of neoliberalism include the privatization of government services in the UK and Australia, floating of the dollar in the UK, and austerity in Chile.